International Space Station Gallery

 New artifacts, robotic interactive exhibits and stunning 4K video highlight how the ISS is leading the world in international partnerships, fostering commercial partnerships and trailblazing the journey to Mars.

-Surrounding the Living in Space module are inspiring artifacts that have been worn or used during actual ISS expeditions.
-See a cupola model and learn about NASA’s first humanoid robot in space, Robonaut 2, which was chosen as the NASA Government 2014 Invention of the Year.
+Surrounding the New Perspectives module are inspiring artifacts that have been worn or used during actual ISS expeditions.
+See packaged astronaut food including chicken, vegetables, sweets, and coffee, and learn about the water purification system on the the Space Station.
+See a cupola model and see NASA’s first humanoid robot in space, Robonaut 2, which was chosen as the NASA Government 2014 Invention of the Year.

 From November 1998 through February 2011, NASA completed more than 40 missions to assemble the ISS.
 Five space agencies collaborated with the construction of the space station, including Roscosmos, Canadian Space Agency, Japan Aerospace Exploration Agency, European Space Agency and NASA.
 To date, there are 15 nations that have partnered with and sent astronauts to the station.